Nalo Hopkinson: Career

 Before working as a professor, Hopkinson held jobs in libraries, worked as a government culture research officer, and held the position of grants officer at the Toronto Arts Council.
 She has taught writing at various programs around the world, including stints as writer-in-residence at Clarion East, Clarion West and Clarion South.
 Publishing and writing was stopped for six years due to a serious illness that prevented her from working.
 Severe anemia, caused by fibroids as well as a vitamin D deficiency, led to financial difficulties and ultimately homelessness for two years prior to being hired by UC Riverside.

 In 2011, Hopkinson was hired as an associate professor in creative writing with an emphasis on science fiction, fantasy, and magical realism at University of California, Riverside.
 She became a full professor in 2014.

 As an author, Hopkinson often uses themes of Caribbean folklore, Afro-Caribbean culture, and feminism.
 She is historically conscious and uses knowledge from growing up in Caribbean communities in her writing, including the use of Creole and character backgrounds from Caribbean countries including Trinidad and Jamaica.
 In addition, Hopkinson consistently writes about subjects including race, class, and sexuality.
 Through her work, particularly in Midnight Robber, Hopkinson addresses differences in cultures as well as social issues such as child and sexual abuse.

 Hopkinson has been a key speaker and guest of honor at multiple science fiction conventions.
 She is one of the founding members of the Carl Brandon Society and serves on the board.

-Hopkinson's favorite writers include Samuel R. Delany, Tobias S. Buckell, and Charles Saunders.
+Hopkinson's favorite writers include Samuel R. Delany, Tobias Buckell, and Charles R. Saunders.
 In addition, inspiration for her novels often comes from songs or poems with Christina Rossetti's poem "Goblin Market" serving as the inspiration for Sister Mine.
 Personal hobbies include sewing, cooking, gardening, and fabric design.
 Hopkinson designs fabrics based on historical photos and illustrations.